Toloka/crowd-kit/docs/reference/crowdkit.aggregation.classification.wawa.Wawa.md

 This algorithm does three steps:
 1. Calculate the majority vote label
-2. Estimate performers' skills as a fraction of responses that are equal to the majority vote
+2. Estimate workers' skills as a fraction of responses that are equal to the majority vote
 3. Calculate the weigthed majority vote based on skills from the previous step

 ## Parameters Description